TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml510/README.txt

 To simulate the design with ModelSim (or Aldec Riviera):

-  make install-unisim
+  make install-secureip
-  make vsim (make riviera)
+  make sim
-  make compile-unisim
+  make sim-launch
-  make vsim (skip this step if you are using Aldec Riviera) make vsim-launch (make riviera-launch)

 Design specifics: